 But there are other benefits.

-Like the benefit of being pulled over by the police and not thinking if your skin color may lead this to being the last drive you ever take.
+Like the benefit of being pulled over by the police and not worrying if your skin color may lead this to being the last drive you ever take.

-Or, the benefit of being seen at a bar with your partner by a co-worker and not worrying if your fellow sysadmins will think less of you.
+Or, the benefit of being seen at a bar with your partner by a co-worker and not worrying if your fellow sysadmins will judge you for your relationship decisions.

-Or, the benefit of not worrying if your hearing aid malfunctions during work, and someone uses it as a risk to the infrastructure team.
+Or, the benefit of not worrying if your hearing aid malfunctions during work, and someone thinks you’re a risk to the infrastructure team.

 Or, the benefit of not having to change your clothes multiple times in the morning because someone may question your capabilities as a technologist simply because you happen to be dressed a certain way.